dougeby/IntuneDocs/InTuneDocs/DeployUse/android-compliance-policy-settings-in-microsoft-intune.md

 -  **Minimum password length**: Specify the minimum number of digits or characters that the user’s password must have.

-- **Password quality:** This setting detects if the password requirements that you specify are set up on the device.
+- **Password quality**: This setting detects if the password requirements that you specify are set up on the device.
 Enable this setting to require that users meet certain password requirements for Android devices.
 Choose from:

   -   **Low security biometric**
   -   **Required**